apache/airflow/contributing-docs/07_local_virtualenv.rst

 for your local virtualenv development environment.
 Pre-commit hooks can speed up your development cycle a lot.

-The full list of extras is available in `<pyproject.toml>`_ and can be easily retrieved using hatch via
+The full list of extras is available in `pyproject.toml <../pyproject.toml>`_ and can be easily retrieved using hatch via

 .. note::